jonathanmc/COVID-19-and-SARS-CoV2-info/_posts/2020-06-22-countries-that-have-done-well-responding-to-COVID-19.md

 - started huge contact tracing initiative
 - quarantined huge numbers of people and tested them.
 - sealed off outbreaks
-- - Feb in Son Loi more than 10000 were sealed office
+- - Feb in Son Loi more than 10000 were sealed off
-- - 11000 in Ha Loi communite near capital
+- - 11000 in Ha Loi commune near capital
-- - kept closed until 2 weeks no csaes
+- - kept closed until 2 weeks no cases
 - clear public messaging
 - - regular SMS messages
 - - gave sense of society working together to defeat the enemy